-MGM is a stockholder and an MGM senior executive also serves on the Company's Board of Directors.
-MGM owns approximately 16.6 million and 14.6 million shares of the Company's outstanding Class A common stock as of June 30, 2021 and December 31, 2020, respectively.
+MGM is a stockholder and MGM's Chief Commercial Officer also serves on the Company's Board of Directors.
+MGM owned approximately 16.6 million and 14.6 million shares of the Company's outstanding Class A common stock as of December 31, 2021 and December 31, 2020, respectively.